2BRobust -- Mitigating TCP BBR Performance Degradation in Virtual Machines under CPU Contention: BBR Congestion Control Algorithms

 \ac{BBR} is a \ac{CCA} first introduced by Google in 2016~\cite{bbr_concept}.
 Most prior \acp{CCA}, including the major TCP versions based on Reno and Cubic, react to loss as a sign of congestion, reasoning that congested links drop packets when buffers overflow.
 In contrast, \textit{latency-based} \ac{BBR} tries to send at a rate where the bottleneck bandwidth is fully utilized, but buffers are still relatively empty.
 This approach is meant to proactively avoid congestion and keep latencies low.

-To this end, BBR monitors \acp{RTT} and delivery rates\footnote{how many bytes are being acknowledged per time unit} to estimate the \ac{bw} and \ac{rtprop} of the connection.
+To this end, BBR monitors \acp{RTT} and delivery rates (acked bytes / time) to estimate the \ac{bw} and \ac{rtprop} of the connection.
 Scaled by phase-dependent gain factors, \ac{bw} and \ac{rtprop} directly regulate the three driving forces for the sending rate, namely the congestion window, the pacing rate, and the TSO burst size~\cite{cardwell-iccrg-bbr-congestion-control-02}.
 As elaborated in the following, the pacing rate determines the sending rate (speed), while the congestion window is the absolute limit for inflight bytes per RTT.

 \pgfdeclarelayer{background} \pgfsetlayers{background,main}